Db-San/Db-San/README.md

 # About me

-- Experience in providing off-site support for bypassing security on vulnerable android phones.
+- Experience in providing off-site support for bypassing [Android security](https://source.android.com/docs/security/features).
-- Flashed [OpenWrt](https://openwrt.org/about) on supported hardware as well as provided custom images to clients tailored perfectly to their requests.
+- Some experience with flashing [OpenWrt](https://openwrt.org/about) for clients and building images tailored accordingly to their needs.
-- Pursuing BSc in CS with an emphasis on building web applications using [Full Stack Python](https://www.fullstackpython.com/) at [@openai](https://github.com/openai) + [@google](https://github.com/google) with an emphasis on building web applications.
+- Studies BSCS with an emphasis on building web applications using [Full Stack Python](https://www.fullstackpython.com/) at [@openai](https://twitter.com/OpenAI) + [@google](https://twitter.com/Google) with an emphasis on building web applications.

 ## Skills

-- Bypassing Android Security (ADB / debug builds / Custom Recoveries)
+- Bypassing Android Security ([ADB](https://developer.android.com/studio/command-line/adb) / [userdebug builds](https://source.android.com/docs/setup/build/building#choose-a-target) / Custom Recoveries)
 - Flashing custorm firmware on embembedded devices​ (OpenWRT / DD-WRT)
 - Basic Python Skills and Scripting

-If you have any questions, feel free to reach out on [Twitter](https://twitter.com/paperuu511).
-Thank you for visiting my profile!
+If you have any questions, feel free to reach out on [Twitter](https://twitter.com/paperuu511) as I'm most active there.